-Follow the instructions from above and select Last 90 days to download the last 90 days worth of data.
-You can also use the date picker to select a 90 day period to export.
+Follow the instructions above and select Last 90 days to download the last 90 days' worth of data.
+You can also use the date picker to select a 90-day period to export.
 Choose Excel for the file type.
 After opening the Excel file look at the SMBG tab to find all blood glucose readings for the selected date range.

 Why am I seeing an EXPORT ERROR sheet in my Excel export?

 If you see the first sheet of your Excel export labeled as EXPORT ERROR this means that we were unable to download the amount of data you requested before our export service timed out.
 You may see this when you select All Data for your export.
 Please reduce the time range for the data you are trying to export using the date pickers.
-We are working on making it so this feature will more reliably to be released at a future date.
+We are working on making it so this feature is more reliable.

 What is the JSON file that was downloaded to my computer?
 How do I open it?